 Bob Evans also has a full bakery, and they make their own pies, cookies, and breads.
 As you can see, it’s not always easy to eat low-carb here, which is why we recommend sticking to your keto plan and eating at home whenever you can.

-The temptation alone is enough for most low-carb dieters to cave!
 If you find yourself in a pinch and Bob Evans is your only option for food, then you can use these suggestions to help keep your low-carb diet on track.

 Tips For Ordering at Bob Evans